Townsville (QLD), Australia

 - Evaluation of the written component of the application form.

-- Rurality or Indigenous background
+- Rurality or Indigenous background.

 For entry into James Cook University’s Bachelor of Dental Surgery degree, applicants must have successfully completed four semesters at Year 12 level and achieved an exit level of at least Sound Achievement in English, Mathematics B and Chemistry or interstate or overseas equivalent.
 The study of Physics and Biology is highly desirable.

-In 2024, there are approximately 90 places in the first year of the Bachelor of Dental Surgery degree.
-A limited number of places are allocated to non-year 12 applicants.
 Applicants will be selected for entry into the James Cook University Bachelor of Dental Surgery degree based on their application and their academic results.